It’s easy to assume that when it comes time for retirement, retirees are happy to leave the workforce to pursue more leisurely activities.

 Retirement may mean utilizing a 401(k), an employer-sponsored retirement plan that might help reduce the amount of saved money that ends up being taxable.

-Workers may also set up an IRA, which is a different type of retirement account that allows workers to save up to $6,000 per year, pre-tax ($7,000 for those age 50 or older).
+Workers may also set up an online IRA, which is a different type of retirement account that allows workers to save up to $6,000 per year, pre-tax ($7,000 for those age 50 or older).
 Workers may also consider using a brokerage account to invest their way toward retirement.

 An investment account doesn’t have the same tax-protections as a retirement account, but it could be a good option for those who are looking to save more than the annual limit a retirement account allows or who have extra income they want to put to good use.